ginnfx/GBAplus/README.md

 For accuracy work, `--trace` writes `emu_trace.log` and `compare_logs.py` diffs it against a trace from a reference emulator such as mGBA.

+## Current state
+Most games unlikely to boot.
+However some appear to work if given time/skipping logos (AOS)

 ## Accuracy notes
  Instruction timing is currently approximated (a flat cost per instruction rather than true